 It took me a while to collect the TP cardboard since we have been using a bidet more often here. 😉 As an alternative, you can also use paper towel tubes, measuring and cutting to the right size.

 IMPORTANT: Make sure you have enough before you go taking down your curtains.

 2. Take down your curtains and wash them.

 Make sure you read your labels to wash your curtain panels properly, first.
-I have noticed over the years that some eyelet curtains will need a handwashing.
+I have noticed over the years that some eyelet curtains will need handwashing.

 In the effort of trying to save you the annoyance, I highly recommend this step.
-I did have to take the curtains down again after the first attempt, I used the cardboard roll, which was just too much.
+I did have to take the curtains down again after the first attempt, I used the whole cardboard roll, which was just too much.